tinjohn/OncaPflege_moodle/README.md

 ## Plugins for further developements
 - moodle-local_metadata (will be used for alternate content)
+- moodle-atto_snippets (will be used for alternate content) (in lib/editor/atto)

 ## Plugins for former developements
 - moodle-format_collapsibletopics (might not be used further)
 - moodle-format_multitopic (might not be used further)
+- moodle-atto_templates4u (might not be used further)
+- moodle-atto_wordcount (might not be used further)